kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/application-tokens.md

 ### Set a User Role

-The easy way to create a User Role is [in the KMC](https://kmc.kaltura.com/index.php/kmcng/administration/roles/list).
+The easy way to create a **User Role** is [in the KMC](https://kmc.kaltura.com/index.php/kmcng/administration/roles/list).
 You'll have options to name and describe the new role (make it specific) and then select permitted actions.
-You'll see that for each category, there is the option to allow all permissions, or to select specific permissions.
-For example, under Content Moderation, you may allow this User Role to perform all actions except for deleting.
+You'll see that for each category, there is the option to allow all permissions, or to toggle specific permissions:

+* Full Permission (checked) – Grants read-write access to the specified functionality.
+Includes the add/update/delete/list/get API actions for the relevant API service(s).
+* View-Only Permission (partially checked) – Read-only (get/list) functions will be allowed.
+Write actions will be blocked.
+* No Permission (cleared) – No access to the API service(s) associated with the listed functions.

+For example, under Content Moderation, you may allow this **User Role** to perform all actions except for deleting.
 You can also switch off a specific category altogether.
-Hit save and you should now see your new User Role in the list.
+Hit save and you should now see your new **User Role** in the list.

-Alternatively, if you know exactly which actions you'd like to include in your User Role, you can use the [`userRole.add`](https://developer.kaltura.com/console/service/userRole/action/add) API action to create a new role.
+Alternatively, if you know exactly which actions you'd like to include in your **User Role**, you can use the [`userRole.add`](https://developer.kaltura.com/console/service/userRole/action/add) API action to create a new role.
 You can see all of the available permission names and descriptions by listing them with [`permission.list`](https://developer.kaltura.com/console/service/permission/action/list).
 Be sure to set the status of your role to Active (1).

-> Note: You will not be able to see in the KMC any roles that are created outside the KMC.
+> Note: You will not be able to see in the KMC any roles that are created outside the KMC (for example via the API).

 You can get a list of all your existing roles, with the [`userRole.list`](https://developer.kaltura.com/console/service/userRole/action/list) action.
-Make note of the `id` of your new User Role as you'll be needing it for your App Token, where you can set the role like this:
+Make note of the `id` of your new **User Role** as you'll be needing it for your App Token, where you can set the role like this:

 {% code_example apptoken2 %}
 &nbsp;